 Objectives

 In 2005, England and Wales switched from universal BCG vaccination against tuberculosis (TB) disease for school-age children to targeted vaccination of neonates.
-We aimed to assess the quantitative evidence that informed this policy change.
+We aimed to recreate and re-evaluate a previously published model, the results of which informed this policy change.

 Design

-We recreated a previous approach for estimating the impact of ending the BCG schools’ scheme, updating the model with parameter uncertainty.
-We investigated scenarios considered by the UK’s Joint Committee on Vaccination and Immunisation, and explored new approaches using notification data.
+We recreated an approach for estimating the impact of ending the BCG schools scheme, updating the model with parameter uncertainty and improved parameter estimates where possible.
+We investigated scenarios for the assumed annual decrease in TB incidence rates considered by the UK’s Joint Committee on Vaccination and Immunisation and explored alternative scenarios using notification data.

 Setting